-Private requests for cultivated germplasm will be accommodated exclusively with tubers (neither in vitro grown plantlets nor cryo cultures can be supplied) and a list of all of the available tuber samples is provided in our “Tuber List”.
+Private requests for cultivated germplasm will be accommodated exclusively with tubers (neither in vitro grown plantlets nor cryo cultures can be supplied).
 Every request for materials (including germplasm from the Malchow collection) must be accompanied by a materials transfer agreement: our standard agreement can be completed online, but a hard copy version is also acceptable.
 Please note that since July 2016, all germplasm requests from the IPK Gene Bank attract a handling fee.

 The oilseed and fodder crop collection at Malchow/Poel (SÖF)

-The Malchow site specialises in oilseed and fodder crop species, reflecting nearly a century of breeding and research in these crops there.
+The Malchow site specialises in oilseed and fodder crop species, reflecting nearly a century of breeding and research in these crops.

 The germplasm is preserved as seed stored at -5°C for the active collection and at -20°C for the base collection.
 Safety duplicates have been deposited at IPK Gatersleben since 2000, and at the Svalbard Global Seed Vault since 2008.
 Germination is monitored periodically.